An elderly female hand holds a mock United States government Medicare Health Insurance card.

 If you enroll in Medicare during the three months before your 65th birthday, your Original Medicare benefits will go into effect on the first day of your birth month.
 If you enroll during your birth month your Part B coverage will begin on the first day of the following month.
 In 2023, if you enroll in the three months following your birth month, coverage will begin on the first day of the following month.
 Part A benefits, however, will go into effect retroactively up to 6 months but no sooner than ones 65th birth month.
 This is only true for those who have premium-free Part A. If you have a Part A premium the timing would match your Part B effective date.

-Initial Enrollment Period (IEP) for Those on Medicare Before 65
+Initial Enrollment Period for Individuals on Medicare Before 65

 If you receive Medicare benefits before age 65 due to a disability, you will receive another Initial Enrollment when you turn 65.